cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `DecodePose` Method

 We don't know which key point (e.g. nose, left shoulder, right wrist) we will start from when decoding a single pose.
-Therefore, we will need to travers the list of neighboring key point both forwards and backwards to get all 17 of the key points for an individual in the input image.
+Therefore, we will need to traverse the list of neighboring key points both forwards and backwards to get all 17 of the key points for an individual in the input image.

 #### Method Steps

 1. Initialize a new `Keypoint` array

 2. Get the input image coordinates for the starting key point

 3. Store the starting key point in the `Keypoint` array

-4. Iterate through the list of neighboring key points both forwards and backwards
+4. Iterate upwards through the list of neighboring key points

+   1. Confirm that the current child key point has already been found and that the parent key point has *not* already been found.
+      1. Call the `TraverseToTargetKeypoint` method to obtain neighboring key points
+      2. Store each neighboring key point in the `Keypoint` array according to its id number

+5. Iterate downwards through the list of neighboring key points

+   1. Confirm that the current parent key point has already been found and that the child key point has *not* already been found.
-   1. Call the `TraverseToTargetKeypoint` method to obtain the neighboring key point
+      1. Call the `TraverseToTargetKeypoint` method to obtain neighboring key points
-   2. Store the neighboring key point in the `Keypoint` array according to its id number
+      2. Store each neighboring key point in the `Keypoint` array according to its id number

-5. Return the `Keypoint` array
+6. Return the `Keypoint` array

 ```c#
 /// <summary>